Ask Michelle - The Psychic Development Corner

 But the universe does not care about logical checklists.
 Energy speaks a completely different language.

 When you sense misalignment, it does not necessarily mean the other person is toxic.
 It often just means your paths vibrate at different frequencies right now.
 That is completely okay.
-You do not have to judge others, but you absolutely must honor the boundary your intuition asks you to set.
+You do not have to judge them, but you absolutely must honor the boundary your intuition asks you to set.

 Decoding the Unsaid